Kiwix JS Windows

 Officially supported:

-- Firefox >= 60 on all operating systems except Android*
+- Firefox >= 60 on all operating systems (but see note about Android*)

 - Edge Chromium >= 79